swetha9999/Databricks-projects/README.md

 # Databricks-projects
-Hi I am exploring Databricks and building few end to end projects.feel free to take a look
+Hi I am building Databricks and building few end to end projects.feel free to take a look